Lenovo Gaming Laptop Cyber Monday Deal 2021: Cheapest Price | Digital Trends

 The Lenovo Legion 5 won’t disappoint, and it’s an even better deal with Walmart’s Cyber Monday discount that slashes $211 off its original price of $910.
 You can now purchase the gaming laptop for just $699, which is very affordable for a machine that won’t have trouble running the latest titles on.
 There’s no telling how long stock will last, though, so if you’re already looking forward to all the games that you can play on the Lenovo Legion 5, you shouldn’t hesitate to click that Buy Now button.

-Gaming laptop deals don’t come much better than this, and this deal’s likely to be snapped up fast, so shop now if you don’t want to miss out on the Lenovo Legion 5 laptop.
+Even though Cyber Monday deals officially end at midnight, gaming laptop deals don’t get much better than this, and this deal’s likely to be snapped up fast.
+Shop now if you don’t want to miss out on the Lenovo Legion 5 laptop.
 Stock levels this year have been seriously hit by the global chip shortage and pandemic-related supply chain issues, so if you wait around too long, you might find this deal has sold out.
 A recent Adobe Analytics report revealed a rise in the number of out-of-stock alerts on websites, which are up by around 124% compared to pre-pandemic times, and that number continues climbing.
-So if you like the look of this — or any other — Lenovo gaming laptop Cyber Monday deal, grab it while you can.
+So if you like the look of this or any other Lenovo gaming laptop Cyber Monday deal, grab it while you can.

-Although this is likely to be the best deal you’ll find, if you do spot a better Lenovo gaming laptop Cyber Monday deal tomorrow, you can always jump on that and then cancel this order.
-Playing retailers against each other means you’ll always walk away with the best possible deal, and a huge part of that is using cancellation and return windows to your advantage.
-Because retailers are so busy right now, it’s unlikely your order will be processed on the same day, so you can easily cancel your order if you find a better deal.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.